It’s not like you have to sell Paris to anyone…

 It’s one of the most visited tourist destinations in the world.
 The problem one can face though is wading through the bullshit to uncover those gems, so I’ve done a bit of the hard work for you.

-There’s a map of all the hotspots down below and all things Paris here.
+Check out all the hotspots on my map and all things Paris here.